-Creating a vali and adding it to multiple existing components
+Creating a value and bulk-adding it to multiple components

-The general flow/steps for the scripting module are shown in the image below.
-The user creates the new script and adds inputs and outputs to the simulation and writes the respective code in the .m or .py file and then, run the code to get the desired output.
+To use the module, the user creates a new script, adds inputs/outputs, writes code in .m or .py, and runs the code to get the desired output.

 Creating a New Script